mei28/luminate.nvim/README.md

     guibg = "#2d4f67",                -- Background color for GUIs.
 Default is "#2d4f67".
     fg = "#ebcb8b",                   -- Foreground color.
 Default is "#ebcb8b".
     HIGHLIGHT_THRESHOLD = 0.9,        -- Threshold for highlighting undone text.
 Default is 0.9.
-    mode = 'n',                       -- Mode in which to map undo.
+    enabled = true,                   -- Enable highlight on undo.
+Default is true. mode = 'n',                       -- Mode in which to map undo.
 Default is 'n' (normal mode). lhs = { 'u', 'U' },               -- Keybindings for undo.
 Default is {'u', 'U'}. map = { u = 'u', U = 'U' },       -- Commands to execute for undo.